May 12th, 2016

 Advanced practice clinicians treating patients in a variety of settings and specialties

-- addiction adolescent health advanced practice provider clinical role Communication compensation deep brain stimulation diagnostic test discrimination dystonia Emergency Medicine empathy end of life Falls Geriatrics gun violence Haiti healthcare access health care quality humanity intensive care intracranial aneurysm legislation lifestyle modification longterm care Massachusetts medical knowledge negotiation neurosurgery NPAEP opioid abuse Parkinson's disease patient-provider communication patient navigation pediatrics performance personal growth practice privileges primary care professional title psychology retirement running team-based health care Vaccination
+- addiction adolescent health advanced practice provider clinical role Communication compensation deep brain stimulation diagnostic test discrimination Emergency Medicine empathy end of life Falls Geriatrics gun violence Haiti healthcare access health care quality humanity intensive care intracranial aneurysm legislation lifestyle modification longterm care Massachusetts medical knowledge negotiation neurosurgery NPAEP obesity opioid abuse Parkinson's disease patient-provider communication patient navigation pediatrics performance personal growth practice privileges primary care professional title retirement running team-based health care toxic work culture Vaccination